Cornerstone Worli

 Is Worli a good investment in 2026?

-How has Worli appreciated historically?
+How has Worli property appreciated historically?

 When will the Worli metro station open?